-DESCRIPTION: The MEQ is the conversion of different meal services (i.e., breakfast, supper, and snacks) and non-program food sales to the equivalent of one federally reimbursable student lunch for comparison purposes.
+DESCRIPTION: The MEQ is the conversion of different meal services (i.e., breakfast, supper, and snacks) and nonprogram food sales to the equivalent of one federally reimbursable student lunch for comparison purposes.

 WHY CALCULATE: In school nutrition (SN) programs, a federally reimbursable student lunch is the standard unit of measurement most often used to gauge the effectiveness and efficiency of a program.
-Converting operational data for all food sales to meal equivalents allows the SN professional to calculate three key performance indicators (KPIs), while effectively benchmarking financial performance, both internally and externally.
-These three KPIs are revenue per meal equivalent, cost per meal equivalent, and meals per labor hour.
+Converting operational data for all food sales to meal equivalents allows the SN professional to calculate four key performance indicators (KPIs), while effectively benchmarking financial performance, both internally and externally.
+These four KPIs are average daily participation, revenue per meal equivalent, cost per meal equivalent, and meals per labor hour.